turbot/powerpipe-docs/docs/reference/cli/benchmark.md

 powerpipe benchmark run cis_v120
 ```

-Run all benchmarks in the mod and its direct dependencies:
+Run all benchmarks defined in the mod.
+Note that `powerpipe benchmark run all` will not run benchmarks in the dependencies:
 ```bash
 powerpipe benchmark run all
 ```